 Q: Since I have taken classes at HCC before, do I still have to supply official transcripts?

 A: Not all HCC programs require students to submit official transcripts.
-If you are sure that you submitted one then Ms. Kaminski can look it up to verify that HCC has it.
-If you are not sure if you have one on file then I suggest that you go ahead and request one now and submit it with your paperwork (it will expedite the processing and ultimately expedite your name being placed on the waiting list).
+If you are sure that you submitted one then Ms. Yvonne Arline can look it up to verify that HCC has it.
+If you are not sure if you have one on file then we suggest you request one now and submit it with your paperwork (it will expedite the processing and ultimately expedite your name being placed on the waiting list).

 Q: I have all my paperwork completed but I’m waiting on my official transcripts to arrive, can I send my packet in now and then forward the transcripts when I receive them?

 A: No. This will greatly delay (or possibly stall) the processing of your application.
 It would be in your best interest to wait for the transcripts to arrive and then submit a complete application packet.